wtomi/the-simpsons-search/README.md

 http://localhost:5050/create-index

 This operating takes a while.
-Look ar logs to see information about indexing consecutive episodes' scripts.
+Look at server logs to see information about indexing consecutive episodes.